LaurenceGA/osdev/Style Guide.md

 	}
 ```

-Dondd't put multiple statements on a single line unless you have
+Don't put multiple statements on a single line unless you have
 something to hide:

 Each line should do only one thing, that is to say that this: